 A down payment is required of all students who plan to enroll at Faith.
 Returning students must make a down payment of \$1,000 before the first day of classes to confirm their enrollment.
 New students must make a down payment of \$1,500 before the first day of classes to confirm their enrollment.
+Part-time students pay a down payment of half the amount of a full-time student.
 The down payment will be applied in full to their student account for the semester.
 See Payment Plan for Fall and Spring Semesters below for further information.